usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 ---

 {% figure Figure 8d %}
-{% asset design-standards/fig_8d_objects_mounted_on_pylons.gif alt="figure 8d" %}
+{% asset design-standards/fig_8d_objects_mounted_on_pylons.gif alt="" %}
 {% figcaption %}
 <strong>Objects Mounted on Posts or Pylons.</strong> The diagram illustrates an area where an overhang can be greater than 12 inches (305 mm) where the object cannot be approached on the side of the overhang.
+Note: the image indicates the cane range and that the cane hits the post or pylon before the person hits the object.
 {% endfigcaption %}
 {% endfigure %}

 ---

 {% figure Figure 8e %}
-{% asset design-standards/fig_8e_example_protection.gif alt="figure 8e" %}
+{% asset design-standards/fig_8e_example_protection.gif alt="" %}
 {% figcaption %}
 <strong>Example of Protection around Wall-Mounted Objects and Measurements of Clear Widths.</strong> The minimum clear width for continuous passage is 36 inches (915 mm).
 32 inches (815 mm) is the minimum clear width for a maximum distance of 24 inches (610 mm).
 The maximum distance an object can protrude beyond a wing wall is 4 inches (100 mm).
 {% endfigcaption %}